pingcap/docs/tidb-cloud/branch-github-integration.md

 3. Modify your test code.

-   Modify your test code to accept the connection information from GitHub action.
+   Modify your test code to accept the connection information from GitHub Actions.
 For example, you can accept the connection information through the environment, as demonstrated in the [live demo](https://github.com/shiyuhang0/tidbcloud-branch-gorm-example).

 ## What's next

 You can also build your branching CI/CD workflow without the branching GitHub integration.
-For example, you can use [tidbcloud-cli](https://github.com/tidbcloud/setup-tidbcloud-cli) and GitHub actions to customize your CI/CD workflows.
+For example, you can use [tidbcloud-cli](https://github.com/tidbcloud/setup-tidbcloud-cli) and GitHub Actions to customize your CI/CD workflows.